Modelling snow

 • near glaciers.
 Glaciers are considered as very deep snow rather than ice - this can cause nearby correct observations to be rejected.

-• at some high-latitude grid points in the model it is common for snow depth to be extremely high and may not be assimilated.
+• at some high-latitude grid points in the model it is common for snow depth to be extremely high.
+The maximum allowed analysed snow depth value is 3m (revised from 1.4m).
+Depths greater than 3m may not be assimilated

 At high levels (altitudes >1500m) IMS data is not used and observations of snow depth are sparse or non-existent.
 In these cases snow depth prediction depends only upon the short range IFS evolution.
 Thus there can be little or no decrease in snow water equivalent (if it remains cold enough), though an increase after further forecast or actual snowfalls.
 Snow depths may also reduce because the density of the snow tends to increase with time through compaction in the model (and also in reality).
 Snow depths in such regions rise in response to forecast snowfall but may not decrease sufficiently at other times (See example in Fig2.1.4.4-5 and Fig2.1.4.4-9).